SmartDataAnalytics/RdfProcessingToolkit/doc/README.md

 ```

 * Unnesting JSON arrays
-JSON arrays can be tranformed into result sets using the `json:unnest` function:
+JSON arrays can be tranformed into result sets using the `json:unnest` function.

 ```
 SELECT * {
   '[true, 1, "hi", {}, []]'^^xsd:json json:unnest (?item ?index)
 }
 ```

-Note, that this operation transform literal values (boolean, string and numeric) into corresponding standard RDF literals, whereas JSON objects (arrays *are* also JSON objects) remain literals of type `xsd:json`.
+This operation transform literal values (boolean, string and numeric) into corresponding standard RDF literals, whereas JSON objects (arrays *are* also JSON objects) remain literals of type `xsd:json`.

+**Note: In a future version we also intend to allow `?json json:unnest ?item` in cases where the index is not needed, but this is not supported yet.**

 ```
 ------------------------------------------------------------